frecar/autounrarpy/README.md

 autounrarpy
 ===========
 Simple script to automatically unrar rar files in folder and subfolder.
 It also deletes the oldest files in the folder and subfolders if the disk is full.
+It uses text files as log.

 Usage: